se-edu/learningresources/contents/functionalProgramming/intro.md

 ## Advantages of Functional Programming

-The common question when learning about Functional programming is what's the point of having us going through all the trouble of having pure functions, state immutability and absence of loops.
-Turns out, there are various positive implications of Functional programming:
+The common question when learning about functional programming is what's the point of having us going through all the trouble of having pure functions, state immutability and absence of loops.
+Turns out, there are various positive implications of functional programming:

 - [More Bug-Free Code](https://www.quora.com/Are-software-written-using-Functional-Programming-less-buggy-more-robust-and-stable) for example famously in Haskell, [if it compiles it usually works](https://wiki.haskell.org/Why_Haskell_just_works).
 - [Concurrency](https://softwareengineering.stackexchange.com/questions/293851/what-is-it-about-functional-programming-that-makes-it-inherently-adapted-to-para)